This Is England '90

-This Is England '90 is a 2015 British TV drama mini-series written by Shane Meadows and Jack Thorne and produced by Warp Films.
-A spin-off from the 2006 film This Is England, it is also a sequel to the series This Is England '86 and This Is England '88.
-This Is England '90 was originally due in late 2012, but in July 2012, Meadows announced that the production had been put on hold in order for him to complete his documentary about reunited Manchester rock band The Stone Roses, and the actors were still waiting for confirmation as to when filming would start.
+This Is England '90 is a 2015 British television miniseries written by Shane Meadows and Jack Thorne and produced by Warp Films.
+It is the fourth and final instalment of the This is England series, serving as a follow-up to This Is England '86 and This Is England '88.
+It again stars Vicky McClure, Joseph Gilgun, Thomas Turgoose, and Stephen Graham.

-In March 2014, Meadows confirmed that shooting would start later in the year although he had not yet finished the script.
-He also confirmed that this will likely be the final series of the saga.
+This is England '90 was originally scheduled to release in 2012, but production was put on hold in order for Meadows to complete his documentary about reunited Manchester rock band The Stone Roses.
+Meadows returned to writing the script shortly thereafter, later stating that it was likely to be the final installment of the This is England series.
+In October 2014, Channel 4 confirmed that filming had commenced in Sheffield.

-In October 2014, Channel 4 announced that filming had begun in Sheffield and the series would be made up of four episodes due to air in 2015.
-On 31 July 2015, the first trailer for the series was released to YouTube, on the Channel 4 channel.
-The series premiered on 13 September 2015.
+This is England '90 premiered on 13 September 2015 and was a critical and commercial success, winning several awards.